shanzhengliu/go-kubectl-ui/README.md

 Http Helper (light weight http request tool)
 ![screenshot](./screenshot/http%20helper.png)

-Docker Shell (talk to the container running this web app, you can use "kubectl" , "helm" command. it means you don't need to install kubectl in your local)
+Docker Shell (talk to the container running this web app, you can use "kubectl" , "helm" command. it means you don't need to install kubectl in your local machine)
 ![screenshot](./screenshot/docker%20shell.png)